kirillsev1/GraphQL_to_Grafana_Atom_tasks/README.md

 # How run
 Fill the .env file with your data

-To start docker working run three commands in terminal:
+To run docker, run three commands in a terminal:

     docker volume create --name=grafana_data
     docker-compose build